 In a January 27 vote – split three-to-two along party lines – SEC Commissioners approved interpretive guidance on rules requiring companies to disclose potential impacts of climate change on their bottom lines.
 The move was prompted by a petition filed in September 2007 by Environmental Defense Fund – Finding the Ways That Work and Ceres.
 The petition was backed by institutional investors with $1.5 trillion in assets, including treasurers from California, Florida, and New York, among others.

 Late last year, Harrington Investments President John Harrington filed shareholder resolutions at banks that received billions of taxpayer dollars under the Trouble Asset Relief Program.
 Congress bailed out the banks because they are essential to the stability of our economy, so the resolutions ask for board committees to oversee US Economic Security.
 Ironically, Citigroup and Bank of America have petitioned the SEC for permission to ignore the resolutions.
-Click to continue reading and listen to the show…
+Continue reading

 Tim Smith, an early innovators of shareowner activism in the 1970s, analyzes this year’s proxy season.
 Smith was head of the Interfaith Center on Corporate Responsibility.
 ICCR practically invented the process of filing shareholder resolutions at companies they invest in raising concern around the environmental, society, and governance — now known as ESG.
 For years, he attended companies’ general meetings during proxy season when investors vote on shareholder resolutions.